Written byJenny Zeng

 Step 1.
 Boot the Mac into macOS Recovery mode

-If you can't boot up Mac in a normal way because it's stuck on the prohibitory symbol screen, then you can try to boot Mac into macOS Recovery Mode.
-It is a local recovery system on your startup disk.
-Here is how to do this.
+If your Mac like MacBook stuck on the prohibitory symbol screen and can't boot up normally, you can try to boot Mac into macOS Recovery mode.
+Either from the local recovery system on your startup disk or from the Internet Recovery system is okay.

-- 1. Force your Mac to shut down by holding the power button for 5 seconds around.
+- Force your Mac to shut down by holding the power button for 5 seconds around.

-- 2. Restart the Mac and instantly hold Command + R key combinations.
+- Restart the Mac and instantly hold Command + R key combinations.

-- 3. Release these keys when you see the Apple logo or loading bar.
+- Release these keys when you see the Apple logo or loading bar.
 Then you'll see the macOS Utilities, which means your Mac is in macOS Recovery mode.

-Tips: If you can't boot into macOS Recovery mode by the guide above, you can replace the key combinations with Option + Command + R (or Shift+ Option + Command + R), and keep your Mac connecting to the Internet.
+Note: If you can't boot into macOS Recovery mode by the guide above, you can replace the key combinations with Option + Command + R (or Shift+ Option + Command + R), and keep your Mac connecting to the Internet.

 Step 2: Repair the startup disk with Disk Utility

-Disk Utility can find and repair errors that lead to Mac's unexpected behaviors and that prevent your Mac from turning on.
-So, when your Mac won't boot past the sign of a circle with a line through it, simply check and verify the startup disk in macOS Recovery mode.
+First Aid in Disk Utility can find and repair errors that lead to Mac's unexpected behaviors that prevent your Mac from turning on.
+So, when your Mac won't boot past the sign of crossed-out circle, simply check, verify, and repair the startup disk with Disk Utility First Aid in macOS Recovery mode.

-If Disk Utility succeeds in repairing the errors in the startup disk, you can quit Disk Utility and reboot your Mac as normal.
+If First Aid succeeds in repairing the errors in the startup disk, you can quit Disk Utility and reboot your Mac as normal.

 Step 3: Back up files from the Mac and reinstall macOS

 If First Aid fails to repair the startup disk, then it should be the incompatible Mac operating system that causes the prohibitory symbol on Mac boot.
-Then, you can only reinstall a macOS that work with your Mac models.
+It happens when:

-After your files are retrieved from the Mac that boots to a prohibitory symbol, or if you don't worry about data loss, you can move to reinstall the macOS.
+After your files are retrieved from the Mac that starts up to a circle with a line through it, or if you don't worry about data loss, you can move to reinstall macOS.